Rushbearing

 The festival was widespread in Britain from the Middle Ages and well established by the time of Shakespeare, but had fallen into decline by the beginning of the 19th century, as church floors were flagged with stone.
-The custom was revived later in the 19th century, and is kept alive today as an annual event in a number of towns and villages in the north of England.
+The custom was revived later in the 19th century, and is kept alive today as an annual event in a number of towns and villages in Northern England.

 Early history

 In AD 601 Pope Gregory I wrote a letter to Mellitus (a member of the Gregorian mission sent to England to convert the Anglo-Saxons from their native paganism to Christianity) which read:

 When, therefore, Almighty God shall bring you to the most reverend man our brother bishop, St Augustine, tell him what I have, upon mature deliberation on the affair of the English, thought of; namely, that the temples of the idols in that nation ought not to be destroyed.
 Let holy water be made, and sprinkled in the said temples; let altars be erected, and let relics be deposited in them.
 For since those temples are built, it is requisite that they be converted from the worship of the devils to the service of the true God; that the nation, not seeing those temples destroyed, may remove error from their hearts, and knowing and adoring the true God, may the more familiarly resort to the same places to which they have been accustomed.
 And because they are wont to sacrifice many oxen in honour of the devils, let them celebrate a religious and solemn festival, not slaughtering the beasts for devils, but to be consumed by themselves, to the praise of God...

 Every church at its consecration was given the name of a patron saint and either the day of its consecration or the saint's feast day became the church's festival.
 Church services began at sunset on Saturday and the night of prayer was called a vigil, eve or, due to the late hour, wake, from the Old English waecan.
 Each village had a wake with quasi-religious celebrations followed by church services then sports, games, dancing and drinking.